-A. Greenville County Department of Social Services
+- A. Greenville County Department of Social Services - 1.
+Preparedness - a.

-1. Preparedness

-- a.
 Identify, train, and assign personnel to staff ESF-11 in the County EOC. - b.
 Develop operating procedures to implement Annex 11, including an alerting list of emergency food services responders. - c.
 Assess the stock levels of USDA food administered by Department of Education and the availability of storage space, handling equipment, and support personnel.
 Coordinates with the contracted commercial distributors. - d.
 Participate in exercises to test operating procedures. - e.
-Coordinate meetings as necessary in which member agencies and organizations will discuss their operational response and resolve problems, to ensure coverage of the critical food needs of the affected population, and to prevent duplication of effort.
+Coordinate meetings as necessary in which member agencies and organizations will discuss their operational response and resolve problems, to ensure coverage of the critical food needs of the affected population, and to prevent duplication of effort. - 2.
+Response - a.

-- a.
 Provide staff to County EOC. - b.
 Coordinate with affected school districts in their assessment of USDA food requirements and the condition of the school districts' food preparation facilities.
 Coordinate with other food service agencies and organizations to gather information concerning their food requirements and food preparation facilities and to respond to requests for USDA food.

 - c.
 Maintain logistical links with school districts involved in feeding shelter population, and in providing food to established feeding sites.
 Arrange shipment of food to such school districts as required and assists in problem resolution when requested. - d.
 Coordinate the availability of transportation for food. - e.
-Coordinate with the food services member agencies and organizations in their assessment of the critical food needs of the affected population and the availability of food preparation facilities, and compiles reports for SEOC Operations.
+Coordinate with the food services member agencies and organizations in their assessment of the critical food needs of the affected population and the availability of food preparation facilities, and compiles reports for SEOC Operations. - 3.
+Recovery - a.

-- a.
 Initiate a phase-down of food distribution as feeding operations decrease. - b.
 Coordinate with affected school districts to collect and record food (administered by Department of Education) usage and distribution, man-hours, and associated expenditures.
-Compile and provide a final report to ESF-11 and the County EOC.

-B. American Red Cross

-- 1. Assist in identifying and assessing requirements for food on a two-phase basis: critical emergency needs immediately after the disaster and long-term sustained needs after the emergency phase is over. - 2.
-Assist with the distribution of coordinated disaster food either by bulk distribution of food products or prepared meals. - Per established agreements with private vendors, supplement USDA food stocks. - 4.
-Provide independent food preparation in accordance with American Red Cross policies.

-C. The Salvation Army

-1. Assist in identifying and assessing requirements for food on a two-phase basis: critical emergency needs immediately after the disaster and long-term sustained needs after the emergency phase is over.
+Compile and provide a final report to ESF-11 and the County EOC. - B. American Red Cross - 1.
+Assist in identifying and assessing requirements for food on a two-phase basis: critical emergency needs immediately after the disaster and long-term sustained needs after the emergency phase is over. - 2.
+Assist with the distribution of coordinated disaster food either by bulk distribution of food products or prepared meals. - 3.
+Per established agreements with private vendors, supplement USDA food stocks. - 4.
+Provide independent food preparation in accordance with American Red Cross policies. - C. The Salvation Army - 1.
+Assist in identifying and assessing requirements for food on a two-phase basis: critical emergency needs immediately after the disaster and long-term sustained needs after the emergency phase is over.

 - 2. Assist with the distribution of coordinated disaster relief supplies. - 3.
 Per established agreements with local vendors, supplement USDA food stocks. - 4.
-Provide independent food preparation in accordance with Salvation Army policies.

-D. Greenville County School District, Food Services
+Provide independent food preparation in accordance with Salvation Army policies. - D. Greenville County School District, Food Services - 1.
 The School District will assess how much food is in schools being used as shelters, as well as those not currently being used as shelters and report that to ESF-11.
-Food amounts will be reported regularly during an event to make sure there is adequate food available to those in shelters.
+Food amounts will be reported regularly during an event to make sure there is adequate food available.
+If Greenville County School District has the capacity to do so, they will work to assist with food distribution to those in shelters. - 2.
+Priority will be given to students, if school is in session, in accordance with the emergency plans of the County School District.